maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 -   You paste the rendered code somewhere, potentially to show to someone.

-To learn more about reprex and adopt it, I'd recommend watching [the RStudio webinar about reprex](https://resources.rstudio.com/webinars/help-me-help-you-creating-reproducible-examples-jenny-bryan) and reading reprex vignettes in particular ["Reprex do's and don'ts"](https://reprex.tidyverse.org/articles/reprex-dos-and-donts.html).
+To learn more about reprex and adopt it, I'd recommend watching [the RStudio webinar about reprex](https://resources.rstudio.com/webinars/help-me-help-you-creating-reproducible-examples-jenny-bryan) and reading reprex vignettes, in particular ["Reprex do's and don'ts"](https://reprex.tidyverse.org/articles/reprex-dos-and-donts.html).

 Also in the case of a bug, maybe you don't need to read this post further if your problem is in the bingo below.
 Often, you'll only notice "obvious" mistakes after making the problem smaller (or after taking a break!).